markgol/L2diagnostic/README.md

 For source build.
 This release use Eigen V3.4.1 Template source library.
 This library is not compatible with github.
 It can be found at: https://libeigen.gitlab.io/

 It must be extracted to the include/third_party folder as a subfolder named Eigen.

+**V2.0.1 release**

+The is the initial V2.x release.It added supoprt for overriding the fast scan elevation angle step size.This release also changes which version of Qt for source builds is being used:

+* QtCreator 20.0.x

+* Qt 6.11.x

 ## **Current Status**